Resources to read before you upgrade

 The “Important cautions” section describes potential issues that you should be aware of before upgrading to the new release.
 The “New and changed features” and “Known problems and limitations” sections describe new system behavior after upgrading to the new release.

-Confirm that your cluster and management switches are supported in the target release.
+Confirm that your hardware platform as well as your cluster and management switches are supported in the target release.

 You can upgrade in a transitional state, but ultimately your NX-OS (cluster network switches), IOS (management network switches), and reference configuration file (RCF) software versions should be compatible with the version of ONTAP to which you are upgrading.

 Confirm that your MetroCluster IP switches are supported in the target release.

 If your cluster and management switches do not have the minimum software versions for the target ONTAP release, upgrade to supported software versions.

 If your cluster is configured for SAN, confirm that the SAN configuration is fully supported.